 After making your sauce, store it in an air-tight container in the fridge.
 It should last about 4 to 5 days.
 You may need to drain excess water that settles on the top of the sauce in between uses.

 This makes it great to make in advance!
-I love having it on hand in the summertime for veggies or to serve with grilled skewers.
-These Greek lamb tacos from my girl Elizabeth over at Bowl of Delicious is a perfect warm-weather staple too made complete with homemade tzatziki!
+These Greek lamb tacos from my girl Elizabeth over at Bowl of Delicious are a perfect warm-weather staple too made complete with homemade tzatziki!

 How will you be serving your sauce?
 Tell me in the comments and if you make this recipe and post it on social be sure to tag me so I can see your beautiful handiwork!